neovim/neovim-ruby/README.md

 buff.lines[0] # => "first line"
 ```

-See source files for more functionality.
+See source files and tests for more functionality.
 New features are being added frequently.

 ## Running tests